ZhuonengBao/Computational-Science-Project/README.md

 - plots the spiking time for different connectivities between layers
 - plots the spiking time for different connectivities within layers

+### `Jupyter Notebook`
+This file contains summarized code for the project, progressing from a single-layer network to a multi-layered network.

 ---

 ## Requirements